Umberto Rispoli: Background

-Rispoli was born 31 August 1988 in San Severino Marche, Italy, but his family is originally from Napoli.
+Rispoli was born 31 August 1988 in San Severino Marche, Italy, but his family is originally from Naples.
 He grew up in Scampia, the infamous neighborhood later to be used as the set for the Gomorrah (TV series).
 In the summer of 2002, Rispoli left Naples to reach Luigi Camici's stable, in Cisterna di Latina.
 Camici saddled the Arc de Triomphe winner Tony Bin in 1988, the same year Rispoli was born.
 In Autumn 2004, Rispoli got his Jockey Licence in the Italian Racing School in Pisa.
 On 5 February 2005, he made his debut in Varese for Alduino Botti, who later became his trainer for five years.
 He rode 82 winners on his first year as apprentice.

 In 2009, Rispoli was crowned Champion Jockey for the first time, a feat he repeated in 2010.

 He spent five seasons in France between 2012 and 2016, before moving to Hong Kong, and then in 2019 to Los Angeles, California, where he lives with his wife Kimberley Mosse and their son Hayden.